USC-ACTLab/crazyswarm/docs/configuration.rst

     #.
 Turn your Crazyflie off by pressing the on/off button
     #.
 Set your Crazyflie into bootloader mode by holding the on/off button for 3 seconds (The blue M2 and M3 LEDs start to blink)
     #. ``rosrun crazyflie_tools flash --target stm32 --filename prebuilt/cf2.bin``

-2. Upgrade the firmware of your Crazyradios with the provided firmware.

-    #. ``python crazyradio-firmware/usbtools/launchBootloader.py``
-    #. ``sudo python crazyradio-firmware/usbtools/nrfbootload.py flash prebuilt/cradio.bin``
-    #.
-Now unplug and re-plug the radio.
-You can check the version using ``rosrun crazyflie_tools scan -v``, which should report ``Found Crazyradio with version 99.55``.

 Adjust configuration files